Accelerating Black Holes and Spinning Spindles: PD black holes in

-The angular momentum is then a kind of Page charge that depends on the gauge.
-We explore this gauge dependence in appendix \ref{sec:angmom}, where we also highlight a subtle difference with a natural definition of the angular momentum of the near horizon $AdS_2\times Y_9$ limit for the supersymmetric and extremal black holes.
+The angular momentum is then a kind of Page charge that depends on the gauge.\footnote{Note that when $\alpha=0$ one can explicitly check that the expression for the angular momentum, in the gauge we are using, agrees with a Komar integral \eqref{komdef} evaluated at the conformal boundary, which is an expression that is often used to define the angular momentum.
+We have not verified whether or not this is also the case when $\alpha\ne 0$.} We explore this gauge dependence in appendix \ref{sec:angmom}, where we also highlight a subtle difference with a natural definition of the angular momentum of the near horizon $AdS_2\times Y_9$ limit for the supersymmetric and extremal black holes.
 Using the gauge as in \eqref{PDgauge} we obtain

 which agrees with formulas in the literature for the non-accelerating limit.